 The Mural “Man at the Crossroads”

-Here you can see the sketch for the mural “Man at the Crossroads”(El Hombre en la Encrucijada de Caminos), painted at the Rockefeller Center in New York in 1939.
+In Diego Rivera’s studio are the sketches for his controversial mural “Man at the Crossroads”(El Hombre en la Encrucijada de Caminos); painted at the Rockefeller Center in New York, in 1939.
 It depicts, on the one hand, the misery of the working class as victims of capitalism and, on the other, the happiness and solidarity of workers under socialism.

-The original mural includes portraits of Vladimir Lenin and Karl Marx, pillars of Soviet communism.
-But the Rockefeller family, a symbol of American capitalism, who hired Rivera to create this mural, asks him to remove these portraits; but Rivera doesn’t agree.
-Finally, he receives the corresponding payment for his finished work, and, then the mural is to be destroyed in one night.
+The original mural included portraits of Vladimir Lenin and Karl Marx, central figures of Soviet communism.
+The Rockefeller family, a symbol of American capitalism, who hired Rivera to create this mural, requires him to remove those portraits; nonetheless Rivera doesn’t accept and finally, he received the corresponding payment for his finished work, and the mural destroyed in one night.

 Subsequently, the Government of Mexico asked Diego Rivera to paint the same mural again; which is now exhibited, with some changes, at the Palace of Fine Arts (Palacio de Bellas Artes) in Mexico City.